caiji-xd/autosort/README.md

 # autosort
-an easy auto sort python program
+an easy auto sort python program under the MIT Liscence edit keywords.json to customize your own